GameBoy/gameboy.github.io/wiki/tools.md

 ## Cutting Tools

 running out of time, will pick up later.
 Probably should have finished the outline at least instead of focusing on filling in the outline.
 Oops.
+Just pretend this section is about a rotary tool

+## Power Supplies

+USB Charger

+External power cable

+Power supply

+#**Consumables**

+Wire

+Tape

+Flux

+Heatshrink

+Solder

+Batteries